exasol/public-knowledgebase/Support-and-Services/saas-releases.md

 * JDBC/Oracle drivers uploaded via the file upload feature can now be used as SQL level connections for IMPORT and EXPORT (see [documentation](https://docs.exasol.com/db/latest/sql/create_connection.htm))
 * prevent creation of security rules with invalid CIDR format
 * security improvements

+Known issue:
+* Adding IPv6 addresses to the security rules prevent other security rules from applying.

+  Workaround: Remove the IPv6 rule

 ## Aug 03
 UI Update